 Juliet May worked as a forensic clinical psychologist before re-training as a barrister.
 She was called to the Bar (Inner Temple) in 1988, becoming a bencher in 2010.
 Her practice was in commercial work, particularly banking and insurance, at 3VB.
 She became a recorder in 2001, a chair of Mental Health Tribunals in 2002 and took silk in 2008, being appointed to the Circuit Bench later the same year.
 From 2008 to 2015 she sat in crime at Wood Green and Southwark Crown Courts and in civil at Central London County Court.
 She was appointed a deputy High Court Judge in 2013 and to the High Court Bench (Queen’s Bench Division) in December 2015.
-She is the Senior Presiding Judge on the Western Circuit.
+She was the Senior Presiding Judge on the Western Circuit from 2017-2020.

 Dame Juliet was appointed to the Sentencing Council on 8 October 2020.

 Chief Constable Rob Nixon QPM

 Rob Nixon Rob has served with Leicestershire Police since 1993 and was appointed as Chief Constable in November 2022.
 He was appointed Assistant Chief Constable in April 2017, with responsibility for local policing, crime and intelligence and public protection, before being promoted to Deputy Chief Constable in February 2018.